Anthony Phillips: 1967–1970: Genesis

 In September 1969, the 17-year-old Phillips chose not to pursue a university degree and instead reunite with Gabriel, Banks and Rutherford after they had decided to become a full-time band.
 However, early in 1970 the constant touring had become wearing on Phillips partly due to the lack of scope for solos in the band's set and the shortage of time to develop new material.
 To further complicate matters he had developed stage fright which got progressively worse as time went on, and battled with it for three months thinking it was a passing phase.
 After falling ill with bronchial pneumonia, Phillips was advised by his doctor to quit the band.
 In June 1970, Phillips had recovered enough to reunite with his bandmates and record their second album, Trespass.
-Despite his various problems at the time Phillips enjoyed the recording sessions.
+Despite his various problems at the time, Phillips enjoyed the recording sessions.
+By this time Genesis songs were more often written by the group as a whole, and Phillips was pleased when a song he had originally written by himself, "Visions of Angels", was expanded with a group-composed middle section that he felt made the song much more powerful.
 After recording finished in July the band resumed touring, though early into the tour Phillips announced his decision to leave.
 His final gig took place at Haywards Heath on 18 July.
-Banks and Rutherford later said that the group seriously considered disbanding altogether in the wake of Phillips's departure.
+Tour manager Richard Macphail later said that the group seriously considered disbanding altogether in the wake of Phillips's departure.

 Nursery Cryme, the next Genesis album, opens with "The Musical Box" which is based on a piece written by Phillips and Rutherford originally titled "F#" (pronounced "F Sharp").
+Steve Hackett, who became Genesis's guitarist half a year after Phillips left, commented that at the time of their fifth album, Selling England by the Pound, the 12-string guitar style developed during Phillips's era was still important to Genesis's work and he felt Phillips deserved more credit for "architecting the sound of Genesis".

+1970–1977: Studies and teaching

 After leaving Genesis, Phillips lacked a solid direction.
-He recalled listening to Jean Sibelius around the time of his departure and recognised his musical ability was "terribly limited", which encouraged him to become a more proficient musician.
-In 1974, he became a qualified music teacher and gave lessons to students.
-By 1977, he was playing classical guitar and piano, and studied orchestration.
+He secured a place at the University of Kent to study history, but later said he had a "quasi-nervous breakdown" around this time and "the idea of going to university seemed completely terrifying."
+He had recently listened to the Karelia Suite by Jean Sibelius and recognised his musical ability was "terribly limited", which encouraged him to become a more proficient musician.
+He studied harmony, counterpoint, and orchestration at Guildhall School of Music and Drama in London on a part-time basis and from 1972, began teaching classical guitar.
+He became a qualified music teacher in 1974 and taught at Reed's School in Cobham.
+In the following year, he taught troubled adolescents in rehabilitation at Peper Harow House in Godalming which lasted into the 1980s.
+By the late 1970s, Phillips had become proficient at the piano.

-1974–present: Solo career
+1977–present: Solo career

-After leaving Genesis, Phillips studied classical music (especially classical guitar) and made recordings in collaboration with Harry Williamson, Mike Rutherford and Phil Collins, among others.
-His first solo album, The Geese & the Ghost, was issued in 1977.

-Following the commercial failure of The Geese & the Ghost, Phillips was pushed in a pop direction by his record labels.
-They released his second album, Wise After the Event, in 1978.
-This was followed the next year by Sides.
-Both of these albums were produced by Rupert Hine and were intended to reach a mainstream audience, though neither album was successful in that regard.

-In its initial release in the UK, Sides was accompanied by a more experimental album entitled Private Parts & Pieces; in the US and Canada the two albums were issued separately.
-Private Parts & Pieces II: Back to the Pavilion followed the next year, and several further sequels were issued in the 1980s and 1990s.
-According to Phillips, the series "arose partly out of poverty.
-I was just getting by, library music was just getting going.
-I had to issue a collection of twelve-string or solo-piano stuff to boost my income."